ATMnou/ATM-Studio-Document/PrivacyPolicy.md

 Any concern about your data, or our providers, simply contact us : expurgation@duck.com However, if the concern is about providers, you should contact them directly.
 I can tell which provider is used for your request.

+SECTION 13.
+AI image generation services

+We currently use TAMS (Tensor Art Model Service) for AI image generation.
+You can check their privacy policy here: https://tensor.art/ko-KR/about/privacy-policy

+Since the provider is located in China, your data is handled according to Chinese laws.
+I send minimal data to the provider, only the image generation prompt and necessary metadata are sent.
+No personal identifying information is sent to the provider.

+We can't view or store your image generation prompts or generated images.